 Reproduction: During early summer, the females lay 10–40 eggs on land, and the babies look similar to adults, only more brightly colored.
 Baby rainbow snakes eat various amphibians including salamanders and tadpoles

-Miscellaneous: If captured, rainbow snakes do not bite and are generally very docile.
+Miscellaneous: If captured, rainbow snakes rarely bite and are generally very docile.
 Rainbow snakes are very secretive, active primarily at night.
 Consequently, very little is known about these animals.